Mundi Area

-Mundi Area (Hindi: मूंदी क्षेत्र) is an area of the Khandwa District in the Madhya Pradesh state of central India.
+Mundi Area is an area of the Khandwa District in the Madhya Pradesh state of central India.
 The city of Mundi is the administrative headquarters of the area.

 Geography

 Mundi Area has a population 1 lakh (2011 census).
 Mundi Area lies in the Nimar region, which includes the lower valley of the Narmada River, Kherkhali River, and Shiva River.
 The Narmada forms part of the northern boundary of the Mundi Area and the Khandwa area to the south, the Barwaha and Sanawad areas to the west, and the Harsud area to the east.

 Demographics

-According to the 2011 census, Mundi Area has a population of 1 lakh.
+According to the 2011 census, Mundi Area had a population of 1 lakh.
 Its population growth rate from 2001–2011 was 21.44%.
 East Nimar has 944 females for every 1000 males, and a literacy rate of 75%.

 Languages

 Mundi Area people speak English, Hindi, or Nimadi.
 Most village people speak Nimadi and write in the Devanagari script.